Grand Junction Waterworks Company: Infrastructure

-The Grand Junction Waterworks Company built a pumping station near Kew Bridge at Brentford in 1838 to house its new steam pump and two similar pumps purchased from Boulton, Watt and Company in 1820.
-The water was taken from the middle of the river and pumped into filtering reservoirs and to a 200 ft high water tower to provide gravity feed to the area.
-A six and seven mile main took the water to a reservoir on Campden Hill near Notting Hill capable of containing 6 million gallons.
-The Kew Bridge facilities now house the London Museum of Water & Steam.
+In 1820 the company purchased four acres of land on the river bank at Chelsea, just upriver from the intake and works of its rival, the Chelsea Waterworks Company.
+A pair of beam engines, installed by Boulton, Watt and Company, were used to pump water from the Thames to the company's reservoirs at Paddington (where the water was allowed to settle before being pumped onwards to the company's customers).
+The water quality, however, again proved unsatisfactory, being adjacent to the outfall of the Ranelagh Sewer, and in 1835 the company received Parliamentary approval to move its intake further upriver to Brentford, just above Kew Bridge.

+In 1838 the Grand Junction Waterworks Company built a new pumping station at Kew Bridge, which contained a new beam engine by Maudslay, Sons and Field.
+In 1842-3 it was joined by the two former Chelsea engines, which were removed and rebuilt there.
+All three engines then pumped water from the river by way of a six-and-a-half mile water main to Paddington.

+In the mid-1840s a settling reservoir and two filter beds were added to the site, along with additional engines.
+A new storage reservoir was also built around this time, on Campden Hill near Notting Hill, capable of containing 6 million gallons.

 In the 1850s, the quality of drinking water was of public concern.
 Charles Dickens took an interest in the topic and, in carrying out research, he visited the Kew Bridge Pumping Station in March 1850.
 He recorded details of his visit in his campaigning journal Household Words, in an article published in April 1850 entitled "The Troubled Water Question".
 The report of the epidemiologist John Snow on an outbreak of cholera pinpointed a workhouse in Soho which escaped the contagion because it was supplied by Grand Junction rather than the other local supply.
-The Metropolis Water Act 1852 was enacted "to make provision for securing the supply to the Metropolis of pure and wholesome water".
-Under the Act, it became unlawful for any water company to extract water for domestic use from the tidal reaches of the Thames after 31 August 1855, and from 31 December 1855 all such water was required to be "effectually filtered".
+The Metropolis Water Act 1852 (15 & 16 Vict. c.
+84) was enacted "to make provision for securing the supply to the Metropolis of pure and wholesome water".
+Under the act, it became unlawful for any water company to extract water for domestic use from the tidal reaches of the Thames after 31 August 1855, and from 31 December 1855 all such water was required to be "effectually filtered".
 Accordingly, new waterworks had to be constructed further up river and the Grand Junction Waterworks Company was one of three companies that opened new facilities at Hampton between Molesey and Sunbury Locks in the 1850s.
 The company took its water from an island in the Thames that thereby acquired its present name, Grand Junction Isle.